 Below flowchart summarises the steps to create the Pareto Chart.

 List down the data that needs to be compared.
 Data can be a list of issues, items, or cause categories.

 To better understand how Pareto Analysis is applied, let’s take an example where a Software Development Manager wants to analyze the top reasons which contribute to defect at the Coding Phase.
-To get the data, Manager will get the list of coding issues which contributed to defect from defect management tool.
+To get the data, Manager will get the list of coding issues that contributed to defect from the defect management tool.

 #2) Measure Data